Old Tucson Studios: Recent history

 Pima County took over responsibility for the theme park on September 14, 2020, and "will seek ideas from potential operators and lessors about what Old Tucson could be in the future," the news release said.

-On August 24, 2021, the locomotive Reno was acquired by the revived Virginia and Truckee Railroad and was trucked off the property.
-She arrived in Virginia City, Nevada, for the first time since 1938 two days later.
+On August 24, 2021, the steam locomotive Reno was acquired by the revived Virginia and Truckee Railroad and was trucked off the property.
+It arrived in Virginia City, Nevada, for the first time since 1938, two days later.

 While closed, Pima County Administrator said the county has invested over $1 million on upgrading the site and repairing neglected items to prepare the facility for a new operator.

-On April 5, 2022, Pima County selected American Heritage Railways (AHR) as the new operators of Old Tucson (aka Old Tucson Studios).
+On April 5, 2022, Pima County selected American Heritage Railways (AHR) as the new operators of Old Tucson, a.k.a.
+Old Tucson Studios.
 It would be operated as Old Tucson Entertainment, LLC.
 The famous sister-site, Mescal Movie Set, was not part of the deal and will not be operated by the new AHR operators.

 This historic movie location and theme park reopened on October 6, 2022, with the popular "Nightfall at Old Tucson" event followed by a new Christmas-themed event called "Yuletide at Old Tucson" on November 25, 2022.
 John Harper serves as vice president and Chief Operating Officer of American Heritage Railways and will oversee the property's Executive Team, General Managers, and key employees.
 John has over 10 years in the historic preservation industry as well.
 They plan to utilize the facility not only as a theme-park but also reinstate its history as a filming location with the addition of sets, backdrops, sound stage, and pre- and post-production facilities in 2023.

 In July 2022, the Arizona state legislature passed the Arizona Film Tax Incentive bill which would encourage productions to return to facilities like Old Tucson.
 The passage of this bill is likely to increase film production at Old Tucson.
 In September 2022, they began fielding offers for film and TV series and had two films shoot on location in 2023.

+In June 2026, American Heritage Railways (AHR) opted not to renew their lease.
+Pima County states the remaining scheduled events will continue through the end of 2026 with AHR officially ending their lease by April 2027.
+Pima County has begun the process of finding another operator for this historic movie location.